talha-ah/portfolio/src/components/Resume/data/My Data.md

 Jan 2023 - Present | NTT DATA & GiffGaff

+Description: Worked as Backend and DevOp Engineer to eliminate friction for eCommerce brand managers by automating catalogue and supply chain operations across various marketplaces.
+I made things smoother for e-commerce brand managers by automating tasks as a Backend and Devops Engineer.
+My work made operations more efficient, saving time and boosting productivity for everyone involved.
+I'm proud to have achieved these positive changes in the e-commerce world.

 - Published over 10 React components to the internal design library, standardizing UI elements across teams and ensuring consistency in design implementation.

 - Spearheaded the team to design and execute contract plans, resulting in a 20% increase in giffgaff service offerings and contributing to a $500,000 boost in revenue streams.